olosegres/jsona/README.md

 # Jsona
-Framework agnostic library that provide data formatters to simplify work with JSON API [v1.0 specification](http://jsonapi.org/format/1.0/).
+Framework agnostic, cutomizeble library that provide data formatters to simplify work with JSON API [v1.0 specification](http://jsonapi.org/format/1.0/).

 [![NPM](https://img.shields.io/npm/v/jsona.svg)](https://www.npmjs.com/package/jsona/) [![Build Status](https://travis-ci.org/olosegres/jsona.svg?branch=master)](https://travis-ci.org/olosegres/jsona)

+### What problem does it solve?
+When you work with API standartinized to [json:api specification](http://jsonapi.org/format/1.0/), you're dealing with a special and optimized JSON data format in the request and response body.
+You can get data of several entities that are related to each other from request, but you'll receive it in array (included).
+You may need to send modified data back to server.

+This may puzzle you with the following questions:
+* How to get necessary entity from `included` array many times more inconvenient and optimal?
+* How to describe data from server, working with typings (TypeScript, Flow)?
+* How to send JSON to the server without manually assembling JSON in accordance with specification?

+Jsona solves this problems by providing:
+* converter from JSON to simplified objects (some denormalized structure)
+* converter from "reduxObject" to simplified objects (`reduxObject` is a result object of [json-api-normalizer](https://github.com/yury-dymov/json-api-normalizer))
+* converter from simplified objects to JSON (in according with [json:api specification](http://jsonapi.org/format/1.0/))

-*NOTE:* This README describes 1.x.x version.
+*NOTE:* This README describes latest stable version.
 You can read [README for old versions 0.2.x here](README_0_2.md)

-### What it gives?
-- converter from json to simplified objects (some denormalized structure)
-- converter from "reduxObject" to simplified objects (`reduxObject` is a result object of [json-api-normalizer](https://github.com/yury-dymov/json-api-normalizer))
-- converter from simplified objects to json (json in according with JSON API specification)

 ### How to use

 You need to instantiate Jsona ones, then use it's public methods to convert data.
 ```
 const dataFormatter = new Jsona();